A Higher-Order Generalized Singular Value Decomposition for Rank Deficient Matrices: Comparison with standard HO-GSVD, GSVD and SVD

 \section{Comparison with standard HO-GSVD, GSVD and SVD}

 When one out of two matrices is the identity matrix, the GSVD reduces to the standard SVD~\cite{LOAN_GSVD}.
 The same has been shown for the full-rank HO-GSVD~\cite{HOGSVD}.
 When $N-1$ matrices $A_i$ are identity matrices, then the full-rank HO-GSVD reverts to the standard SVD of $A_j$, $j\neq i$.
-Here, this fact is demonstrated for our HO-GSVD as given in Def.~\ref{thm:HOGSVD1}.
+Here, this fact is demonstrated for our HO-GSVD as given in Definition~\ref{def:HOGSVD}. \begin{theorem} Let $A_1$ be an arbitrary matrix and $A_2=\dots=A_N=I$ with $N\geq 2$.
+The HO-GSVD of $A_1,A_2,\dots,A_N$ with $\pi>0$ yields the standard SVD of $A_1$. \end{theorem} \ifArxivFormat \begin{proof} \else \begin{newproof} \fi Substitute the standard SVD $\hat{U}_1\hat{\Sigma}_1\trans{\hat{V}}_1=A_1$ and $A_j=I$, $j=2,\dots,N$, in~\eqref{eq:Di}, so that